Steff-C/sql-challenge/README.md

       - foreign key - value(s) in specified column(s) must reference an existing record in another table (via it's primary key or some other unique constraint)
       - check - an expression is specified, which must evaluate to true for constraint to be satisfied

-  - Import each CSV file into the corresponding SQL table
+  - Imported each CSV file into the corresponding SQL table *in the same order that the tables were created and account for the headers when importing to avoid errors.

+DATA ANALYSIS
+  - complete steps 1-8

 ADDITIONAL FOLDERS:
   - File folder contains Quick DBD export.